dalenewman/Transformalize/README.md

 1. Re-process (initialize)
 1. Re-enable incremental processing

-Transformalize has the power to create and destroy (the beast?).
+The *transformalized* output is usually treated as disposable.
+It is routine to create and destroy it.

 ---